propellerstudios/users-plugin/README.md

 # Users plugin for CakePHP

+A CakePHP 3.x plugin for users.
+The original concept is boilerplate user management using the default CakePHP Auth component.

 To use this plugin simply require it with Composer.

     $ composer require propellerstudios/users-plugin

+Once Composer has the necessary files, run a migration to add the `users` table to your database.

+    $ bin/cake migrations migrate -p Propeller/Users

 ## Configuration